Category Archives: Leadership

 DISC or MBTI?
 How about Emotional Intelligence (EI)?

-This week I have been reviewing job descriptions seeking candidates with Myers-Briggs Type Indicator (MBTI) experience.
+This week I have been reviewing job descriptions seeking Human-Behavior-Tick-300x136candidates with Myers-Briggs Type Indicator (MBTI) experience.
 And, this week I was asked a question by a colleague wanting to transition from technical training to doing leadership training.
-He asked which is the preferred of the two psychometrically proven Jungian (Carl Jung) based, behavioral assessment tools, […]
+He asked which is the preferred of the two psychometrically proven Jungian (Carl Jung) based, behavioral assessment tools, MBTI and DISC.

 Public Speaking: Articulate You and Your Business for Increased Profits